Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

 Noticing that RIS passive beamforming vector $\ebf$ only affects $\SINR_{ik}$'s in \eqref{SINR_constr:mod1}, we can combine \eqref{SINR_constr:mod1} and \eqref{Unit_mod_constr1} and further transform $\Pc_1$ into the following equivalent problem:

-Note that for showing the equivalence, it is straightforward to show $\Pc_1$ and $\Pc_2$ have the same feasible set.
+To see the equivalence, it is straightforward to show $\Pc_1$ and $\Pc_2$ have the same feasible set.

-Comparing $\Pc_2$ with $\Pc_o$, we see that the original set of SINR constraints in \eqref{SINR_constr} is replaced by the constraint in \eqref{SINR_constr:mod2}.
-The left-hand side of \eqref{SINR_constr:mod2} is a max-min weighted SINRs optimization problem w.r.t. $\ebf$, and the unit-modulus constraints on $\ebf$ in \eqref{Unit_Mod_constr} are now the constraints for this max-min optimization problem.
+From $\Pc_o$ to $\Pc_2$, the original set of SINR constraints in \eqref{SINR_constr} is now replaced by the constraint \eqref{SINR_constr:mod2}.
+Note that the left hand side of this new constraint is a max-min weighted SINRs optimization problem w.r.t. $\ebf$, and the unit-modulus constraints on $\ebf$ in \eqref{Unit_Mod_constr} are now the constraints for this max-min optimization problem.
+Thus, the joint optimization problem $\Pc_o$ is transformed into $\Pc_2$, which inherently contains two separate optimization subproblems w.r.t. $\wbf$ and $\ebf$, respectively.
+Following this, we can naturally break down $\Pc_2$ into two subproblems to solve alternatingly.